zlogic/cybervision/gpu.md

 The Metal option was only tested on an M1 Macbook Air.

 Set the `OBJC_DEBUG_MISSING_POOLS` environment variable to `YES` to confirm that pointer autoreleases are working as expected.
+⚠️ Sending `commit` to `commandBuffer` will generate *autoreleased with no pool in place* errors - this appears to be an issue with calling Metal from C code; MoltenVK generates the same errors.

 # Compile shaders